CFBSD-Summer2020/HW03/remake.md

 ")

-where *Fluo* means fluorescence and *Abs* means absorption. *empty* are the wells that are innoculated with cells but are not supplemented with the inducer (IPTG here). *blank* are wells with only buffer.
+where *Fluo* means fluorescence and *Abs* means absorption. *empty* are the wells innoculated with cells but are not supplemented with the inducer chemical(IPTG here). *blank* are wells with only buffer.
 I used *uncertainty propagation* to achieve the standard deviation of normalized fluorescence signal.